stirlingv/xfed/CONTRIBUTING.md

-# Contributing to XRS
+# Contributing to xfed

-Thank you for your interest in contributing to the XRS Django project!
+Thank you for your interest in contributing to the xfed Django project!
 Please read these guidelines to help us maintain a welcoming and productive environment.

 ## Code of Conduct